hamda123113/NETWORKWALKS-EMMANUEL-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 This project focuses on setting up a basic cybersecurity laboratory using Oracle VirtualBox and Kali Linux.

-The purpose of this lab is to create a controlled virtual environment for learning cybersecurity concepts, Linux networking, network configuration, and future security-testing activities.
+The purpose of the lab is to create a controlled environment where cybersecurity tools, network scanning, reconnaissance, vulnerability assessment, and other security-testing activities can be performed safely and repeatedly.

 The laboratory uses a dedicated virtual network so that additional virtual machines can be added later for authorized cybersecurity practice.